pavelone/fhirplace/README.md

 vagrant halt fhirbase fhirplace
 ```

-## Accessing FHIRBase with pgAdmin
+## Accessing FHIRbase with pgAdmin

-You can access FHIRBase directly using any PostgreSQL client like
+You can access FHIRbase directly using any PostgreSQL client like
 command-line `psql` utility or graphical
 [pgAdmin](http://www.pgadmin.org/).
 This section describes connection
-to FHIRBase with pgAdmin, actions in other clients are similar.
+to FHIRbase with pgAdmin, actions in other clients are similar.

 Run pgAdmin and click <kbd>File -> Add server...</kbd> menu.
 Enter
 the following connection parameters in the dialog window: